Splitgate/ForgeImporter/README.md

 ## Current Problems

 Currently this tool is missing a few things when importing the maps that being the following list.
 (Games actual path is /Game not /ForgeImporter)

-The Export feature will be added at a later date.

 ```
 /ForgeImporter/Blueprints/GameModes/Forge/Interactables/GameModes/CTF/InteractableFlagCaptureZone_Alpha_BP
 /ForgeImporter/Blueprints/GameModes/Forge/Interactables/GameModes/CTF/InteractableFlagCaptureZone_Bravo_BP